Almirall and MC2 Therapeutics enter a license, collaboration and commercialization agreement for European rights to Wynzora® Cream for treatment of plaque psoriasis

 -- MC2 Therapeutics and Almirall partner to make Wynzora® Cream a leading topical product for Plaque Psoriasis in Europe

--- In a large European based Phase 3 clinical trial (n=490), Wynzora® Cream has demonstrated substantial efficacy with a PGA treatment success of 51% and beneficial treatment convenience[1]
+-- In a large European based Phase 3 clinical trial (n=490), Wynzora® Cream has demonstrated substantial efficacy with a PGA treatment success of 51% and beneficial treatment convenience1

 -- Marketing Authorization Application (MAA) in Europe of Wynzora® Cream has been filed and approval is expected this year